 Do insurers check the legitimacy of grades reported?

 Insurers will require proof of grades.
 That may be a copy of the report card, a transcript, or a letter from the principal or another school administrator.
 Whether insurers take any additional steps to verify the legitimacy of those grades is left up to the insurance company.
 If you have reported fake grades to your insurer and the fraud is discovered, they can void your good student discount and chargeback for the discount given.

 I am homeschooled.
 How can I show proof of my grades?

 Yes.
-Many insurance companies’ good student discount is also available to all full-time college students under age 25.
+Many insurance companies’ good student discount is also available to all full-time college students under 25.
 As a college student, you will earn final grades at the end of each semester and report those to your insurance agent.
-In addition to the grade average, that will also likely suffice as proof of being enrolled full-time.
+In addition to the grade average, that will likely suffice as proof of being enrolled full-time.